Rokiis1/roadmap/types_of_testing/dynamic_testing/non_functional_testing/usability_testing.md

 For **semantic structure**, headings, landmarks, controls and other interface elements should use appropriate structure so that assistive technologies can interpret the relationships and purpose of the content.

-Automated accessibility tools can support some of these checks. **axe** can detect accessibility issues in web pages and support developer or browser-based testing. **WAVE** provides visual feedback about accessibility problems directly on a page, while **Lighthouse** includes automated accessibility audits alongside other web quality checks.
+Automated accessibility tools can support some of these checks. **WAVE** provides visual feedback about accessibility problems directly on a page, while **Lighthouse** includes automated accessibility audits alongside other web quality checks.
 These tools can identify some accessibility problems, but they do not replace manual testing.

 Free screen readers such as **NVDA** on Windows and **Orca** on Linux can be used to evaluate how content and controls are presented through assistive technology.